The Day of the Jackal: Part Two: Anatomy of a Manhunt

 Granted special emergency powers to conduct his investigation, Lebel does everything possible to uncover the Jackal's identity.
 He first calls upon his old boy network of foreign intelligence and police contacts to inquire if they have any records of a top-class political assassin.
 Most of the inquiries are fruitless, but in the United Kingdom, the matter is eventually passed on to the Special Branch of Scotland Yard, and another veteran detective, Superintendent Bryn Thomas.

-A search through Special Branch's records turns up nothing.
+A routine search through Special Branch's records turns up nothing.
 However, one of Thomas's subordinates suggests that if the assassin were an Englishman, but primarily operated abroad, he would most probably come to the attention of the Secret Intelligence Service.
 Thomas makes an informal inquiry with a friend of his on the SIS's staff, who mentions hearing a rumour from an officer stationed in the Dominican Republic at the time of President Trujillo's assassination.
 The rumour states that a hired assassin stopped Trujillo's car with a rifle shot, allowing a gang of partisans to finish him off.
-Additionally, Thomas also learns that the assassin was an Englishman, whom he identifies as a man named Charles Calthrop.
+Additionally, Thomas also learns that the assassin was an Englishman, whom he identifies as a man named 'Charles Calthrop'.

-To his surprise, Thomas is summoned in person by the Prime Minister (unnamed, but most probably intended to represent Harold Macmillan), who informs him that word of his inquiries has reached higher circles in the British government.
-Despite the enmity felt by much of the government against France in general and de Gaulle in particular, the Prime Minister informs Thomas that de Gaulle is his friend, and that the assassin must be identified and stopped, with a limitless amount of resources, manpower or expenses at Thomas' disposal.
-Thomas is handed a commission similar to Lebel's, with temporary powers allowing him to override almost any other authority in the land.
-Checking out the name of Charles Calthrop, Thomas finds a match to a man living in London, said to be on holiday.
-While Thomas confirms that this Calthrop was indeed in the Dominican Republic at the time of Trujillo's death, he does not believe it justifies informing Lebel, until one of his junior detectives realises that the first three letters of his first name and surname form the French word for Jackal (Chacal).
+Thomas is then surprised when he receives a summons in person to report to the Prime Minister (unnamed, but most probably intended to represent Harold Macmillan), who informs him that word of his inquiries has reached higher circles in the British government.
+Despite the general enmity felt by much of the government against France and, more precisely, de Gaulle, the Prime Minister informs Thomas that de Gaulle is his friend, and that the assassin must be identified and stopped, with limitless resources, manpower and expenses at Thomas' disposal.
+He is handed a commission similar to Lebel's, with temporary powers allowing him to override almost any other authority in the land.
+Investigating the name of "Charles Calthrop", Thomas finds a match to a man living in London, said to be on holiday.
+While Thomas confirms that this individual was indeed in the Dominican Republic at the time of Trujillo's death, he does not believe it justifies informing Lebel, until one of his junior detectives realises that the first three letters of his first name and surname (i.e. "CHA-rles CAL-throp") forms "Chacal", the French word for "Jackal".